tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/CreateSimpleScenario.md

 You can see a scenario under editing as a text by following steps.

-1. "SCENARIO" on the manu -> Select "Open text editor"
+1. "SCENARIO" on the menu -> Select "Open text editor"

 A window like a following figure is shown and the scenario is displayed as a text.